 Depression wants your mind but so does the enemy.
-So now it’s 2 against you…..yeah you’re right, I know what you’re thinking
+So now it’s 2 against you…..yeah you’re right, I know what you may be thinking

 “No, if you are a Christian you have God on your side.
 You are on the winning side of this and you just need to connect with Him more.
 You just need to have bigger faith to give you the confidence that you can win this war in the heart and mind.”

 You’re right God absolutely helps us win our battles, but when you are being bullied by depression you feel like it is ONLY you and you are losing strength….and fast.

 In depression, you feel like you are fighting something you’ll never win at.
 You are very lonely, even as you sit surrounded by all the lovely humans in your life.#Depression makes you feel like you are fighting something you'll never win at.
 You are very lonely.
 Click To Tweet

 You’re lonely because depression also makes you feel like you can’t tell on it.
 Like all of a sudden, we feel like we’d be a tattletale if we were to tell someone we are being bullied by depression.

 We are unsure of what someone might say to us if we tell them about our bully.
 For instance we worry they might say things that hurt.
 Such as…